MicroEJ/docs/SDK6UserGuide/gettingStartedSTM32F7508.rst

 You can also learn how to build bigger and better applications by reading our :ref:`Application Developer Guide <application-developer-guide>`.

-If you are an embedded engineer you could look at our VEE port examples at `Github <https://github.com/microej?q=vee&type=all&language=&sort=>`_.
+If you are an embedded engineer you could look at our VEE port examples at `GitHub <https://github.com/microej?q=vee&type=all&language=&sort=>`_.
 And to learn how create custom VEE ports you can read our :ref:`VEE Porting Guide <vee-porting-guide>`.

 You can also follow the :ref:`Kernel Developer Guide <kernel-developer-guide>` for more information on our multi-applications framework or read about our powerful wearable solution called :ref:`VEE Wear <vee-wear>`.